-- Planning Context In accordance with the provisions of the Greater Flagstone Urban Development Area Development Scheme (October 2011) (Development Scheme), building work and operational work are exempt development where in accordance with, or associated with, this Plan of Development (PoD). - All relevant provisions of this PoD must be satisfied prior to the issuance of a Building Approval. - The provisions of the Development Scheme will apply where development does not comply with all provisions of the Plan of Development.
-The Development Scheme definitions prevail over all other planning instruments to the extent of any inconsistency.
+- In accordance with the provisions of the Greater Flagstone Urban Development Area Development Scheme (October 2011) (Development Scheme), building work and operational work are exempt development where in accordance with, or associated with, this Plan of Development (PoD). - All relevant provisions of this PoD must be satisfied prior to the issuance of a Building Approval - The provisions of the Development Scheme will apply where development does not comply with all provisions of the Plan of Development. - The Development Scheme definitions prevail over all other planning instruments to the extent of any inconsistency.

-- All development is to be undertaken in accordance with the Development Approval. - Nominated building location envelopes may be constrained by future easements and/or services.
-2. - Where allotments are so marked on Area 1: Plan of Development Envelope 3.
-Whete autoiments all softmarked by the and the approximation of Development in the temelopy with Plans, residential buildings must be designed and constructed to comply with ACOnstruction from (Bioeplans specific acoustic design) or as provided forms of construction from QOC MP4.4 - Buildings in a transport Noise Corridor.
-Refer to the approved Noise Impact Assessment for further information.
+- All development is to be undertaken in accordance with the Development Approval. - Nominated building location envelopes may be 2. constrained by future easements and/or services. - Where allotments are so marked on ROL 1: Plan of Development - Envelope Plans, residential buildings must be designed and constructed to comply with AS3671-1989 Acoustics - Road Traffic Noise Intrusion - Building, Siting and Construction (floor-plan specific acoustic design) or as per acceptable forms of construction from QDC MP4.4 - Buildings in a Transport Noise Corridor.
+Refer to the approved Noise Impact Assessment for further information

-- Setbacks are as per Table 8: Plan of Development Table House (Interface Lots) (Table 8), unless specified otherwise on this sheet. - All boundary setbacks are measured to the wall of the structure.
-5 - The dwelling and associated projections (gutters etc.) must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism).
-6 aximum building height is 9.0m.
-The 8.
-Buildings must have no more than 2 storeys.
+- Setbacks are as per Table 8: Plan of Development Table House (Interface Lots) (Table 8), unless specified otherwise on this sheet. - 5 All boundary setbacks are measured to the wall of the structure. - The dwelling and associated projections (gutters etc.) must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism).
+6.